-The single most important thing you can do to build your brand is stay consistent.
+The single most important thing you can do to build your brand, whether it is corporate branding, personal branding, or something else, is stay consistent.
 As Jackie Treitz, Wix user and founder of the Paper Bakery, puts it:

 “Consistency is key.
 Repetition and consistency make for a strong brand identity.
 You want a well-established brand voice and you want people to hear it loud and clear.”

 Pro tip: For more guidance from Jackie, plus insight from her experience on the Netflix show Motel Makeover, check out her “In Conversation” on branding advice.